battre/autocomplete-attribute-explainer/README.md

 > We have seen cases where websites adapted to the (incorrect) browser behavior
 > rather than the spec.

+> **Concerns:**
+>
+> Could we find a way to roll this out by level of detail (e.g. add support for
+> street names and house numbers)?
+We don't know...
+Such a strategy comes with a
+> risk of manifesting incorrect assumptions that are hard to revert.

 > **Proposal:**
 >
 > We should roll this out country by country with a reasonable high confidence
-> that we have modeled the selected contries correctly, rather than aiming for an
+> that we have modeled the selected countries correctly, rather than aiming for
-> immediate global launch.
+> an immediate global launch.

 > **Status:**
 >